restraint-harness/restraint/docs/plugins.rst

 Restraint currently ships with two task run plugins:

 * 10_bash_login - invoke a login shell.
+* 15_beakerlib - Sets env vars to tell beakerlib how to report results in restraint.
-* 20_unconfined - if selinux is enabled on system run task in unconfined context
+* 20_unconfined - if selinux is enabled on system run task in unconfined context.
+* 25_environment - Will attempt to guess certain variables if they weren't defined, (OSARCH, OSMAJOR, etc..)

 So the above plugins would get called like so::

- exec 10_bash_login 20_unconfined "$@"
+ exec 10_bash_login 15_beakerlib 20_unconfined 25_environment "$@"

 In order for this to work the task run plugins are required to exec "$@" at the end of the script.
 Although task run plugins can't take any arguments they can make decisions based on environment variables.